Michelle Legge

 If you own assets over the exemption limit, you'll need to make a Wealth Tax declaration and include the value of your cryptocurrencies in EUR based on the market price on 31 December of the corresponding tax year.

-Inheritance and Donations Tax
+Inheritance and donations tax

 If a person receives an inheritance including cryptocurrencies, this must be included in the ISD statement.